Day 29 - enter the San Juans (20.2 miles)

 On the way up was pretty easy, I just had one sketchy snow crossing but didn’t take too long.
 I was think if it was just stuff like that I could knock out this section faster than I thought, I was wrong.

-I got to the top of the peak where is there was a little rock shelter that protecting from the wind and it helped as it sure wasn’t windy.
-I hung around an hour then Butters showed up.
+I got to the top of the peak where there was a little rock shelter that protecting from the wind and it helped as it sure was windy.
+I hung around there for an hour then Butters showed up.
 So I decided to get going.
 As soon as I did I ran into a guy heading south who I ran into on the way up heading north.
 He got all turned around but I pointed him in the right direction.

 On the way down to Dipping Lakes I still hadn’t hit any real hard section.
 Then as soon as leaving Dipping Lakes I got my first taste of the San Juan Wilderness, which I’m sure won’t be my last.

-After about a mile was doing this I finally got back to somewhat level ground but still not on the actual trail.
+After about a mile of doing this I finally got back to somewhat level ground but still not on the actual trail.
 Then I come out of the woods and could see the marks and also ran into Butters.
-We slowly make our way along the ridge, going in and out of snow.
+We slowly making our way along the ridge, going in and out of snow.
 Sometimes going way around.

 By now we were out in the opening and level so could see where to go.
 Again I got ahead of Butters.

 Slowly made my way to a stream where I looked around for a flat spot to camp.
-I didn’t have a lot of opinions by found one about 200m up trail from the water.
+I didn’t have a lot of options but found a camping spot about 200m up trail from the water.

 Camped at over 12,000 ft so hopefully the weather places nice as I did have good weather all day.
 I just wish I could have kept my feet dry as everything is wet from all the snow melt.